-Scour the stores after Halloween passes to get great costumes and decor at a fraction of the original cost.
+This one will help you more for next year.
+The day after Halloween passes, scour the department stores great costumes and decor at a fraction of the original cost.
 This is ideal for families with young children (who won’t have as much of an opinion about their costumes), but it’s also a great time to pick up great deals on dress-up clothes kids can wear all year round.

 COSTUME IDEA: Wacky, Waving, Inflatable, Arm-Flailing Tube Man